xumes/robozinho/README.md

 To use these services, you will need to specify credentials for each of the Watson services you are interested in using.

+# Execution of TJbot using dbpedia

+1 - Create the services Speech to text (SST), Text to Speech (TTS) , Natural Language Understanding (NLU) and Conversation WCS) into bluemix

+2 - Instalation of DBpedia workspace into Conversation Service

+import the following file into conversation service

+tjbot\recipes\conversation\workspace-TLC-DBpedia.json

+3 - Setup the Speech to text (SST), Text to Speech (TTS) , Natural Language Understanding (NLU) and Conversation

+you need to setup tjbot\recipes\conversation\config.js with credentials value (user, password) to access services created on step 1

+4 - Execution of DBpedia conversation in (Portuguese)

+cd tjbot\recipes\conversation

+sudo node conversation-dbpedia.js

 # Usage

 Install the library as follows.